Guide to Bike Care and Repair

 Handlebars and Saddle

 Check for saddle wear.
-A torn or hard saddle can cause discomfort.
-Replace it if necessary to maintain riding comfort.
+A torn or compressed saddle is uncomfortable and won’t support you properly.
+Replace it if it’s seen better days.

 Tools and Equipment